ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 {: #vc_vcenterserveroverview-bare-metal}

 * For NSX-V, you can order two or more bare metal servers.
-* For NSX-T, you can order three or more bare metal servers in the Management cluster and two or more in the Workload cluster.
+* For NSX-T, you can order two or more bare metal servers in the management cluster and in the workload cluster.

 The following configurations are available:
 * **Skylake**: 2-CPU Intel Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.
 * **Cascade Lake**: 4-CPU Intel Cascade Lake generation server (Quad Intel Xeon Gold 6248) and 2-CPU Intel Cascade Lake generation servers (Intel Xeon 4200/5200/6200 series) with your selected CPU model and RAM size.
-* **SAP-certified**: Intel Skylake generation servers (Intel Xeon 6140/E5-2690/E7-8890 series) and Intel Cascade Lake generation servers (Intel Xeon 5218, 6248, and 8280M series) with your selected CPU model.
+* **SAP-certified**: Intel Skylake generation servers (Intel Xeon 6140 series) and Intel Cascade Lake generation servers (Intel Xeon 5218, 6248, and 8280M series) with your selected CPU model.
-* (NSX-V only) **Broadwell**: 4-CPU Intel Broadwell generation servers (Intel Xeon E7-4800 series) with your selected CPU model and RAM size.

 If you plan to use vSAN storage, the configuration requires a minimum of four bare metal servers.
 {:note}